taustation-fan/userscripts/README.md

 provided, to Show/Hide the Combat Log window (similar to the Chat window) or Clear the log.
 The Combat Log window also provides a Download button to save the log to a local file on your computer.

+## Icon bar

+`icon_bar.js` adds some icons to the icon bar (next to email, settings, ...).
+Comment out any icons you don't want in the `INSTALL` function.
+Script includes CSS tweaks to reduce padding around buttons so that more fit, adjust if desired.

+* button_well_fed: Fork and Knife icon, displayed if currently "Well-Fed" (hides well-fed banner until you hover or click on icon)
+* button_goto_hotel: Bed icon, go to hotel room (needs two clicks)
+* button_goto_ship: Spaceship icon, go to ship (needs two clicks, and must set to your ship's serial number!)